RSDKModding/RSDKv2-Decompilation/README.md

 # RSDKv2 Decompilation

-A Full Decompilation of Sonic Nexus (2008), a Retro Engine game made by Taxman.
+A complete decompilation of Retro Engine v2.

-Without assets from the game, this decompilation will not run.
+Without assets from the Sonic Nexus 2008 demo, this decompilation will not run.
 You can download the game [here](https://info.sonicretro.org/Sonic_Nexus).

 # Additional Tweaks
 * Added a built in mod loader, allowing to easily create and play mods.